saint2706/Games/README.md

 - **Multiple interfaces** – Launch titles from the command line, via the `games-collection` menu, or with Tkinter/PyQt graphical front ends where available.
-- **Reusable infrastructure** – Common modules provide AI strategies, save/load support, event dispatch, replay recording, accessibility helpers, and more.
+- **Reusable infrastructure** – Shared modules under ``games_collection.core``
+  provide AI strategies, save/load support, event dispatch, replay recording, accessibility helpers, and more.
 - **Educational tooling** – Several games ship with hint systems, tutorials, and probability calculators that make the collection a useful teaching aid.